chickensmitten/js-basics/readme.md

 - `get()` method is triggered when user is trying to read the value of a given propert in an object.
 - `set()` method is triggered when user is trying to change the value of a given property in an object.
 - For more info on traps, [click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#a_complete_traps_list_example)

+## NodeJS
+- To run javascript file with NodeJs use `node app.js`
+- NodeJS is missing browser APIS like `document.querySelector`
+- `Buffer` is a global object in NodeJS.
+- For NodeJS code examples [click here](/23_node-js-practice-back-end/pure-node.js).
+The code example shows how to build a fullstack app with backend NodeJS.

+**expressJS**
+- Because writing with NodeJS is cumbersome and hard to scale. hence expressJS is needed as a framework for NodeJS.
+- `ejs` package allows injection of dynamic content into html with special syntax `<%= user %>`.
+For example, [click here](/23_node-js-practice-back-end/views/index.ejs)
+- For ExpressJS code examples [click here](/23_node-js-practice-back-end/app.js).
+The code example shows how to build a fullstack app with backend ExpressJS.
+- see [routes file in backend code](/23_node-js-practice-back-end/) and [frontend code](/24_node-js-practice-front-end/) to understand how front end works with back end through basic REST routes

 ## Grab Bag
 - For a JS basic practice project on how to share location with google map, [click here](/21_practice-js-basic-project/)